sciai-lab/BranchedOT/README.md

      width="300"  />

 The presented geometric construction with so-called pivot points and pivot circles was generalized in the thesis to be applicable to BOT problems with multiple sources.
 The construction is very efficient, but works only if the optimal solution does not contain any edges contractions.
 The algorithm is only applicable to BOT problems in the Euclidean plane.  <br>
-The code and more examples can be found in (ref).
+The code and more examples can be found [here](https://github.com/hci-unihd/BranchedOT/tree/main/geometric%20construction%20solver).

 <br>